nevanscott/uxui.cat/content/projects/travel/index.md

     src="sofia.png"
   >}}

-  Sofia started working for a big company as a consultant.
+  Sofia recently started working for a big company as a consultant.
+She occasionally travels within Europe for client meetings, and plans trips to new places 1–2 times per year.

-  “I love hiking with my family, I do that since I was 5 years old”
+  “I love hiking with my family, I've been going since I was 5 years old.”

-  “I buried myself when I read a good book, it’s like living in different adventures”
+  “I bury myself when I read a good book, it’s like living in different adventures.”

   - **Status:**  In a relationship
   - **City:** Madrid